 All are invited to join Chabad of West Orange at a Friday night dinner, to be held on January 26, celebrating the special day on the Chabad calendar of Yud Shevat.

 A candle-lighting ceremony for women and girls will be at 4:45 p.m., followed by a traditional Shabbat dinner at 6 p.m.
 Enjoy Kiddush wine, homemade challah and a delicious hot meal in a warm and

-Jewish Family Service of Central NJ (JFSCNJ), a non-sectarian health and social service agency, will host two free programs in July for individuals who have Alzheimer’s/dementia and their caregivers and families at the JFS Halpern Building, 655 Westfield Avenue in Elizabeth.
+Jewish Family Service of Central NJ (JFSCNJ), a non-sectarian health and social service agency, will host two free programs in February for individuals who have Alzheimer’s/dementia and their caregivers and families at the JFS Halpern Building, 655 Westfield Avenue in Elizabeth.

 Chabad of West Orange and The Jewish Learning Institute present “Communication: Its Art and Soul,” on six Mondays through the end of February, from 7:30 to 9 p.m.

 Join them to learn about how Jewish thought and scientific discovery unearth the essence of communication and how to utilize its powers to

 This year, the Golda Och Academy National Honor Society chose Rachel Coalition as the recipient of the proceeds from their fundraising efforts, which included a bake sale, bowl-a-thon and more.